 Talk to your neighbours

 It's likely that you'll be surrounded by other flats in your halls.
-When you're out and about there's no problem in saying hi to people, especially if you notice something that you might have in common.
+When you're out and about, there's no problem with saying hi to people, especially if you notice something you might have in common.
 There may also be a common area in your halls where you can go to relax and meet some new people.

 We're not saying that you have to chat to every single person you meet by the bins but a quick hello can sometimes lead to future friendship.

-There may be times at university where you feel alone and unable to connect with people.
+There may be times at university when you feel alone and unable to connect with people.
 It's a more popular occurrence than you might think but there are resources you can use to get help should you need it.
-You can find support at:
+You can find support from: